nishanthooda/FitMyLabel/README.md

 ## Usage

-You can use the `splitToFit` function in the `FitMyLabel` class to split your long string into strings that perfectly fit any specified label.
+You can use the `splitToFit` function in the `FitMyLabel` class to split your long string at intervals that perfectly fit any specified label.
 The function requires you to specify the string you want to split and the label to split it according to.
-The function will return an array of strings.
+The function will return an ordered array of strings.

 Note:
 - You must specify the frame of the label passed as a parameter into the `splitToFit` function.
-- You may also use autoLayout to layout the label, but must call `setNeedsLayout()` and `layoutIfNeeded()` before calling the `splitToFit` function.
+- You may also use autoLayout to layout the label, but must call `setNeedsLayout()` and `layoutIfNeeded()` on your label before calling the `splitToFit` function.

 Sample: